midnightntwrk/midnight-architecture/adrs/0018-contract-maintenance-authorities.md

       supported, but not yet enabled for use in transactions).
     - Adding new, or modifying existing keys for an existing version.
     - Removing existing verifier keys

+It should be noted that this decision was made with opposition, and with the intent to revisit it in future.

 ## Validation